oat-sa/taohub-articles/forge/documentation-for-core-components/helpers.md

 the Form Generator Engine
 -------------------------

 One of the helper has grown up and became a complete library.
 The purpose of this library is to build and manage forms dynamically.
 It provides a convenient way to manipulate forms as object entities from the server side.
 It outlines a generic model to represent forms and to build them for a particular rendering.
 For instance, we have implemented the XHTML rendering mode.
-In other words, you can instantiate objects from your PHP codes that will generate a full XHTML code.\
+In other words, you can instantiate objects from your PHP codes that will generate a full XHTML code.<br/>

 The Form Engine is mainly used in TAO as a front-end for the data model through the Generis API.
 So, it enables us to easily edit a RDF resource: the form is built regarding the resources information.

 > A kind of possible contribution would be to extend the engine to render more widgets or to implement other rendering: XUL, JS forms, etc.